neversitdull/resend-coffee-club/README.md

 ## Resend Coffee Club (DX Take‑Home)

 Next.js + Resend demo for the Resend DX Engineer Take‑Home Challenge.
-It:
+The demo:

 - Subscribes an email to a Resend Audience and sends a welcome email
 - Schedules a follow‑up email for delivery “in 1 min”